Clinical Studies in Primary Sclerosing Cholangitis (PSC)

 Challenges are manifold, but the lack of diagnostic markers for PSC and for cholangiocarcinoma in PSC means that both conditions are diagnosed late.
 The lack of effective medical treatment of PSC means that, unfortunately, PSC is the leading indication for liver transplantation in Norway.

 PSC is a slowly progressive disease with a course of one to two decades from the identification of early stages of disease manifestations until end-stage liver disease.
 This results in difficulties in establishing a robust level of evidence for the benefit of any treatment in delaying liver transplantation.
 At present, no medical therapy with proven efficacy is available.
 Several compounds are being investigated in phase I and phase II trials.

-So far the Norwegian PSC research center participates in the nor-ursodeoxycholic acid trial from the Falk Pharmaceutical company, but other drugs will also be tested.
-Ongoing studies also aim to determine the optimal mode of endoscopic therapy for narrow strictures (dilatation or stenting).
+The Norwegian PSC research center has participated in the nor-ursodeoxycholic acid trial from the Falk Pharmaceutical company and look forward to be a part of more clinical trials in the near future.
+Ongoing studies also aim to determine the optimal mode of endoscopic therapy for narrow structures (dilatation or stenting).

 Another key topic for the clinical research group is to determine biomarkers for disease severity, including markers that can be used to determine the effect of medical treatment.
 This includes biomarkers in blood and bile, along with evaluation of novel imaging modalities.
 Patients are also closely followed after liver transplantation to determine factors that contribute to the development of the recurrent disease (occurring in 15-30%).